att-circ-contrl/TriadDrive/README.md

 loading Atlas probes into long-reach drives (drives that use the "rectangular rod" system for holding probes).

+* `aux-jig-nnex` -- This folder contains design files for the jig used to pre-load NeuroNexus probes into guide tubes.
+The same jig works with Diagnostic BioChip probes if the block holding the probe is shimmed with tape to raise it.

+* `aux-mounts-hflex` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
+These old the "heavy flex" analog signal cables used with Atlas and NeuroNexus probes.

 * `aux-probes` -- This folder contains CAD models of probes and CAD models of printable components for making mechanical mock-ups of probes.